Mercateo/how-to-debug-javascript/README.md

 > If you're happy using `console` clap your hands! 👏

 I know there are many tutorials about this topic on the internet.
-However I still get asked this quite a lot from non JavaScript developers whenever they to write some JavaScript code: _"How do I actually debug my JavaScript code?"_
+However I still get asked this question quite a lot from non JavaScript developers whenever they need to write some JavaScript code: _"How do I actually debug my JavaScript code?"_

-I guess they ask, because they found old resources about this topic or they found resources which use a different tooling or they found a tutorial for debugging JavaScript inside the browser, but Node or...
+I guess they ask, because they found old resources about this topic or they found resources which use a different tooling or they found a tutorial for debugging JavaScript inside the browser, but not Node or...
 There are probably many reasons.
-So here is my attempt.
+So here is my attempt to answer their question.

 In this article you'll get